Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally good, providing specific details related to 'Star Wars Episode I: The Phantom Menace'.
-Clue 1, 'A young boy's destiny is foretold, setting the stage for galactic conflicts across vast interstellar distances,' is a strong opener.
-Clue 4, 'It features a podrace, a high-speed competition highlighting the thrill of competition and the need for speed,' is particularly effective due to its specificity.
-Clue 6, 'The movie introduces a character who is a skilled warrior and a key player in the coming galactic conflicts,' is a bit vague but still related.
-The clues effectively describe the movie's plot, characters, and setting.
-No clues contain the answer directly.
-The descriptions are generally distinct enough, although some could be slightly more specific to avoid overlap with other Star Wars movies.
+The informed clues are generally strong.
+Clue 1 is a good starting point, hinting at the key themes.
+Clue 2 is also good, mentioning space battles and mysticism.
+Clue 3 mentions political intrigue and alliances, which is relevant to the answer.
+Clue 4 is helpful, focusing on the Queen.
+Clue 5 is slightly more general, but still points towards the answer.
+Clue 6, 7 and 8 provide more specific details.
+Clue 9 is also good, referencing the broader themes.
+All clues help narrow down the answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer